 Email phishing is a kind of cybercrime that involves spreading fake sites and messages to users, then using the data they share as a result.
 Email phishing has become a popular and fast way to steal confidential data.
 If a person is not aware of the possible consequences, he or she may enter their vulnerable data into the fake access window and put themselves at a big risk of being compromised.
 The easiest way to avoid this is to ignore messages coming from suspicious sources.
 Although in some cases it is harder to distinguish a real email sender from a fraudster, because some messages look pretty legitimate.

 There are traditional methods for phishing detection known as filters.
 The first one is authentication protection and the second one is network-level protection.
 Network-level protection splits into three types of filters: whitelist, blacklist, and pattern matching.
-They work through banning IP address and domains from networks.
+They work through banning IP addresses and domains from networks.
 Authentication protection includes email verification, which implies client-level verification through requiring the completion of a submission from the receiver and the sender.

 Apart from traditional methods, which are fading into the past, there are automated methods for Phishing Detection with Machine Learning.
 These methods are based on classical Machine Learning algorithms for classification and regression.